 At the same time, you might be getting a lot of positive and negative customer feedback, but how can you understand what is important?
 For that, you have to analyze customer feedback on a larger scale.
 That helps you not only to understand your business’ weak and strong points but also to prioritize and act on them.

 Setting up real-time customer feedback process is not only about collecting and answering the feedback, but also about understanding the targets and seeing the bigger picture.
 This step-by-step guide will take you through the details of setting up your own system.

-Ability to address customer feedback in real time is an essential part of retention strategy.
-Asking customer feedback is an ideal opportunity to build stronger relationships with your customers.
+Ability to address customer feedback in real time is an essential part of the retention strategy.
+Asking for customer feedback is an ideal opportunity to build stronger relationships with your customers.